Saint Anthony's Chapel, Pittsburgh: Relics

-Today Saint Anthony Chapel houses between 4,000 and 5,000 relics.
+Today Saint Anthony Chapel houses over 5,000 relics.
 The size of its collection is often described as second only to that of the Vatican, though historian Katherine Lukaszewicz has suggested that the relic treasury of the Spanish crown at the Escorial may be larger.

 The collection preserves portions of the physical remains, clothing, and personal effects of various saints, many of which are housed in reliquaries of crystal, silver, and gold.
 Most of the chapel's pieces are vouched for by ecclesiastical authentication documents, the oldest of which is dated August 12, 1716.
 In total, the chapel maintains more than 800 reliquary cases displayed in ornate settings that line the walls from floor to ceiling.
 The solid walnut cases that house the relic collection were produced by local German-American artisans Leo Beckert and Fritz Allzerman.

 Prominent pieces in the collection include a thorn from the Crown of Thorns, the purported complete skeletal remains of a saint named Demetrius (housed beneath the altar with each bone wrapped in silk and adorned with imitation gems), the skulls of martyred saints named Macharius and Stephana, several of Saint Ursula's companions, and a saint named Theodore.
 The central relic of the collection is kept beneath a side altar to the right of the triumphal arch: a molar tooth of St. Anthony, claimed to be the only principal relic of the saint kept outside of Padua.
 Behind the altar is a setting of reliquaries containing relics from each of the saints named in the Roman Canon.
 Other relics include slivers of the True Cross and particles of what is described as the clothing of the Blessed Virgin Mary and Saint Joseph.
 Some relics are visible only at close range, while others are kept out of public view, such as a small fragment of the Last Supper table, which is housed within the mensa of the high altar.

 Among the chapel's most notable objects is a reliquary crafted in Aachen in 1880 by August Witte.
 The piece, in the form of a monstrance, contains a particle of the True Cross at its center.
 Surrounding it are relics of John the Baptist, Mary Magdalene, St. Lawrence, St. Dionysius, St. Blaise, and St. Stephen, together with a fragment of the winding sheet of Christ.
 The outer rim holds relics of St. Anthony, St. Nicholas, St. Agnes, St. Barbara, St. Sebastian, St. Catherine, St. Cecilia, and St. Lambert.
 Silver medals depicting these saints are fixed to the reliquary's base, which is further ornamented with filigree and engraved decoration.
 The reliquary continues to be used during novena services in honor of St. Anthony of Padua, when it is presented for the blessing of the faithful.